-Chances are that you have already heard of thehungryjpeg.com.
-They sell high quality design resources for all uses:
+Chances are that you’ve already heard of thehungryjpeg.com.
+They sell (and give away) high quality design resources for all types of users, including:

-and basically everybody else with a love for design!
+and basically everybody else with a love for design that needs fonts!

 Every Wednesday a new ‘Weekly Freebie’ is available for download.
-This is a free font with a complete commercial license (like all of their fonts on the website), meaning you can use it on items you plan to sell.
+This is a free font or cut file with a complete commercial license (like all of the fonts on their website).
+This means you can use it on items you plan to sell.

-They also have special font bundles each month.
-This is a package of extremely discounted fonts, usually a really good deal.
+They also have a range of premium paid fonts and typefaces.
+These are really good looking designs!
 On top of all this, they have a great selection of $1 deals each month.
 Spend a bit of time exploring the site for all that they have on offer.

-Dafont is a source for a ton of free fonts for Cricut & Silhouette users.
-The only possible problem is that many of them are only ‘free for personal use’ and cannot be used commercially without the author’s permission.
+Dafont is probably the most popular source of free fonts for Cricut & Silhouette users.
+The only possible problem is that many of them are only ‘free for personal use’.
+You cannot use them commercially without the author’s permission.
 Unless it is listed as free to use commercially you will need to contact the author and have that conversation with them.

 Totally free fonts that have all been licensed for commercial use – fontsquirrel.com!
 As you might imagine, they tend to be fairly standard and simple fonts, but a lot of the time that’s all you really need or want.

 Ok, I know I said 7 sites, but Google fonts is another must see on the free font train.
 All of their fonts are free and open source, meaning you can use them how you like without paying or giving attribution.
-There are hundreds and hundreds of free fonts for you to get lost in.
-These will likely be high quality fonts as well, meaning you don’t need to worry about incomplete curves etc. when they’re being cut out.
+These fonts tend to be high quality fonts.
+A low quality font will have incomplete curves which your cutting machine will not like.

 You should be able to make a good start with the free fonts from these websites.
-If you would like some further information on licensing then see this article.
-If you would like to read about a font lawsuit, check out this article.
-T-shirtforums.com is another good place to go for information on fonts, or to ask any tricky questions.
-You might even be able to find help matching a font there.
+If you would like some further information on licensing then check out this article, ‘The Law on Fonts and Typefaces: Frequently Asked Questions’.